robertWalker68501/robertWalker68501/README.md

 CSS was great but had its limitations.
 Once the use of media queries, variables, and the like came along it got a whole lot better.
 Then came SASS bringing mixins, functions, nesting, and so many other toys it was now awesome.
 Unfortunately during this time I did not learn JavaScript.
 So now I am learning as much as I can about it.
 When building websites in the past I would use libraries like jQuery to implement JavaScript, or find a pre-built solution.
 Now though I can write the JavaScript I need for my projects.

+Currently I am studying React.
+I have really come to like working with React.
+It seems to combine everything I have learned throughout the years.
+It has the JavaScript I have been learning, while the HTML knowledge I have transfers well to the JSX, although they are quite different.
+Also using styled-components makes use of my knowledge of CSS.

 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on any awsome app, or website